2J6A5429.jpg

 Cabbage Patch Kids

-Cabbage Patch Kids expands on Grad’s ongoing interest in excavating urban surfaces, metaphorically unearthing the city’s industrial past by creating an otherworldly space in which sculpted fabric cabbages, symbolising children, grow out of pure, clean soil, where “luminous blue ar-teries run through the leaves, pulsating to and from the earth source, nurturing it, making plant and human one” - Grad.
-This reparative gesture is disrupted by a dystopian vision: “for the final work, I imagine that the cabbages have been violently plucked from the earth and placed onto the ground, their budding bodies nestled in an unnatural clay-like soil which has become barren, stripped over centuries of its nutritional, nurturing traits” - Grad.
+Cabbage Patch Kids (images attached at the bottom of release) expands on Grad’s ongoing interest in excavating urban surfaces, metaphorically unearthing the city’s industrial past by creating an otherworldly space in which sculpted fabric cabbages, symbolising children, grow out of pure, clean soil, where “luminous blue arteries run through the leaves, pulsating to and from the earth source, nurturing it, making plant and human one” - Grad.
+This reparative gesture is disrupted by a dystopian vision: “for the final work, I imagined that the cabbages have been violently plucked from the earth and placed onto the ground, their budding bodies nestled in an unnatural clay-like soil which has become barren, stripped over centuries of its nutritional, nurturing traits” - Grad.

 "My fleeting street sculptures are an attempt to confront collective trauma within the urban environment through a labour-intensive weaving process to ask questions about visibility and our loss of empathy for the other.
-I am drawn to spaces in a city which have been edited out of our vision for some reason, from transitional spaces like car parks to towering council estates and hidden corners of bustling city centres.
+I am drawn to spaces in a city which have been edited out of our vision for some reason, from transitional spaces like car parks to towering council estates, hidden corners of bustling city centres and non-descript buildings that hold an essence relevant for my research.
 I use velvet to recall restrictive corsetry ribbons from a previous era.
-The act of binding this material is intended as a subversive and reparative gesture in an effort to connect with communities and contribute to social repair" - Grad
+The act of binding this material is intended as a subversive and reparative gesture in an effort to connect with communities and contribute to social repair" – Grad

 About the Artist: